rust-lang/prev.rust-lang.org/en-US/faq.md

 In which projects is Mozilla using Rust?
 </a></h3>

 The main project is [Servo](https://github.com/servo/servo), an experimental browser engine Mozilla is working on.
-They are also working to [integrate Rust components](https://bugzilla.mozilla.org/show_bug.cgi?id=1135640) into Firefox.
+Firefox also now ships with components written in Rust, including [Quantum CSS](https://hacks.mozilla.org/2017/08/inside-a-super-fast-css-engine-quantum-css-aka-stylo/) (originally named Stylo, and designed as the CSS engine for Servo).

 <h3><a href="#what-examples-are-there-of-large-rust-projects" name="what-examples-are-there-of-large-rust-projects">
 What examples are there of large Rust projects?
 </a></h3>

 The two biggest open source Rust projects right now are [Servo](https://github.com/servo/servo) and the [Rust compiler](https://github.com/rust-lang/rust) itself.
+There are also many [friends of Rust](https://www.rust-lang.org/en-US/friends.html), running Rust code in production environments.

 <h3><a href="#who-else-is-using-rust" name="who-else-is-using-rust">
 Who else is using Rust?